scious/documentation/docs/intro.md

 ### `Bask Push`

-- Project folder should already be defined (cloned) in a way that VS Code can detect is a bask repository
+- Project folder should already be defined (cloned) in a way that VS Code can detect is a bask repository.

 ### `Bask Pull`